 It’s important to point out that planning overlays are different to planning zones.

 All land falls under a planning zone, but not all land is subject to planning overlays.

-Planning overlays are specific to the land that your property is located, and they directly impact what you can and can’t do with the land.
+Planning overlays are specific to the land where your property is located, and they directly impact what you can and can’t do with the land.

 In Victoria there a many overlays.
 They range from erosion and bushfire risk right through to the Melbourne airport environs overlay.